Jackichand Singh: Return to Mumbai City

+Return to East Bengal (loan)

+On 1 September 2021, Jackichand returned to East Bengal on a season-long loan.

+Inter Kashi

+On 13 September 2023, Inter Kashi announced the signing of Jackichand.

 International career

 Jackichand made his senior national team debut against Nepal on 12 March 2015, coming on as a substitute for Lalrindika Ralte.
 On 7 June 2016, Jackichand came on as a 44th-minute substitute for Udanta Kumam in a home match against Laos at Indira Gandhi Athletic Stadium, Guwahati, where he provided three assists and helped India to qualify for third round of AFC Asian Cup Qualifiers.
 On 3 September 2016, Jackichand scored his first senior goal for India in a 4–1 win against Puerto Rico at Andheri Sports Complex, Mumbai.
 On 7 June 2019, in an Asian Cup qualifier against Laos, Jackichand assisted thrice after coming on as a substitute in the first half in a 6–1 win for India.